-Investigation of FII and assessment of significant harm to a child falls under statutory framework provided by Working Together 2015 and Safeguarding Children in whom illness is fabricated or induced (Supplementary guidance to Working Together to Safeguard Children).
+Investigation of FII and assessment of significant harm to a child falls under statutory framework provided by Working Together to Safeguard Children and Safeguarding Children in whom illness is fabricated or induced (Supplementary guidance to Working Together to Safeguard Children).
 HM Government 2008.

 Agencies and practitioners need to be mindful that where a child has suffered, or is likely to suffer, significant harm, it is essential to make an immediate referral to Children's social care in accordance with the Referrals Procedure.

 Children who have had illness fabricated or induced require coordinated help from a range of agencies.

 Joint working is essential, and all agencies and professionals should:

 - Be alert to potential indicators of illness being fabricated or induced in a child;